 He consolidated these businesses into Mission Sawmills Ltd, and also branched out into other economies in the logging industry.
 He soon was the owner of six companies: Mission Sawmills Ltd, Mission Forest Products Ltd, Slesse Creek Logging Co Ltd, Firbank Logging Co Ltd, and Sujan Investments Ltd. These companies were a major source of jobs for Indo-Canadians in the area, as well as the rest of Mission.

-Community-minded, Mr. Grewall sat on the directory of a number of charitable boards.
-This experience encouraged him to become involved in municipal politics, namely with the CCF political party (now the NDP.).
+As a community-minded man, Mr. Grewall sat on the directory of a number of charitable boards.
+This experience encouraged him to become involved in municipal politics, namely with the CCF political party (now the NDP).
 Believing that “democratic privileges also carry obligations and duties,” he also ran for a position on the Board of Commissioners of the Corporation of the Village of Mission in 1950.

 Already a popular and well-respected man, he topped the polls, beating out seven candidates in a historic victory, especially given that Indo-Canadians had only been given the right to vote three years before.
 While Indo-Canadians had gained respect in business, racism still existed, especially regarding elite positions in society.
 The Vancouver Daily Province newspaper ran an article with the headline, “First in BC and believed first East Indian in Canada to hold public office.”
 He was re-elected in 1952, and again in 1954.
 The same year the Board unanimously voted to name him Chairman of the Board, which gave him similar duties and influence to that of a Mayor.
 During his years in public office, he continued his community involvement and large-scale business ventures.
 He also fought for the building of a new Mission bridge as well as against prohibitive diking taxes.